a-tuyen/DropTask/planning/readme.md

 - create a page to dispay completed items
 - create home page
 - write bad paths for no google results
+   - If req.body.items[0] === undefined.
+Render /users/tasks/:id page with missing elements so that user can add them manually
 - logout path needed (POST from button)
+- In Nav - check for cookie and only show logout if exists
+- Capitalize first word of tasks

 Thus - Finish addressing bugs and finalize / post
 - address modularizing app